 The final priority is to maintain water quality in the upper Broken Creek to support native fish, platypus and macroinvertebrates under all climate scenarios.
 This involves delivering water in response to extreme weather or flows that may cause poor water quality (e.g., floods, low and cease to flow events, intense rainfall and fire).
 Flow, weather and dissolved oxygen levels will be monitored to inform the timing and need for this action.
-The need to deliver this priority is more likely under the extreme dry and dry climate scenarios.
-Under both scenarios there will be insufficient environmental water and back trade opportunities to meet the water requirements.
-However, if the other priority watering actions are not triggered environmental water and back trade could be used to deliver this watering action.
+Under the extreme dry and dry climate scenarios there will be insufficient environmental water and back trade opportunities to meet the water requirements.
+However, if the other priority watering actions are not triggered environmental water and back trade could be used to deliver a modified version of this watering action.